An additive basis for the cohomology rings of regular nilpotent Hessenberg varieties: Introduction

 \section{Introduction}

-Hessenberg varieties are subvarieties of a full flag variety, which are introduced by De Mari-Procesi-Shayman (\cite{dMS}, \cite{dMPS}).
-Their topology makes connections with other research areas such as the logarithmic derivation modules in hyperplane arrangements and the Stanley's chromatic symmetric functions in graph theory (see e.g. the survey article \cite{AH}).
+Hessenberg varieties are subvarieties of a full flag variety, which are introduced by De~Mari--Procesi--Shayman (\cite{dMPS, dMS}).
+Their topology makes connections with other research areas such as the logarithmic derivation modules in hyperplane arrangements and Stanley's chromatic symmetric functions in graph theory (see e.g. the survey article \cite{AH}).

-In this paper, we consider regular nilpotent Hessenberg varieties which can be regarded as a (discrete) family of subvarieties of the flag variety connecting the Peterson variety and the flag variety itself, where the Peterson variety is related to the quantum cohomology of the flag variety (\cite{Ko}, \cite{R}).
-An explicit presentation by generators and relations of the cohomology ring of the Peterson variety is given by \cite{FHM} in type $A$, and soon after is given by \cite{HHM} in all Lie types.
-For more general cases (in type $A$), \cite{AHHM} gave explicit presentations of the cohomology rings of regular nilpotent Hessenberg varieties in type $A$.
-In \cite{FHM, HHM, AHHM}, they used localization techniques in equivariant cohomology.
+In this paper, we consider regular nilpotent Hessenberg varieties $\Hess(N,I)$ where $N$ is a regular nilpotent element and $I$ is a lower ideal (see Section~\ref{section:Hessenberg varieties} for the definitions).
+They can be regarded as a (discrete) family of subvarieties of the flag variety connecting the Peterson variety and the flag variety itself.
+Here, the Peterson variety arises in the study of the quantum cohomology of the flag variety (\cite{Ko, R}).
+An explicit presentation by generators and relations of the cohomology ring\footnote{In this paper, unless stated otherwise, we work with singular cohomology with coefficients in $\R$.} of the Peterson variety is given by \cite{FHM} in type $A$, and soon after is given by \cite{HHM} in all Lie types.
+Then, the results in the special case of Peterson varieties can be generalized to arbitrary regular nilpotent Hessenberg varieties (\cite{AHHM, AHMMS, EHNT1}).

-Surprisingly, a relationship between the cohomology rings of regular nilpotent Hessenberg varieties and hyperplane arrangements is found in \cite{AHMMS}.
-More specifically, the cohomology rings of regular nilpotent Hessenberg varieties can be described in terms of the logarithmic derivation modules of ideal arrangements.
-From this point of view, \cite{AHMMS} also gave explicit presentations of the cohomology rings of regular nilpotent Hessenberg varieties in types $A,B,C,G$.
-Recently, the authors gave in \cite{EHNT1} explicit presentations of the cohomology rings of regular nilpotent Hessenberg varieties in all Lie types from the point of view of hyperplane arrangements.